doctrine/DoctrineBundle/Resources/doc/configuration.rst

                         # Determines whether or with what priority a SSL TCP/IP connection will be negotiated with the server for PostgreSQL.
                         sslmode:              ~

+                        # PostgreSQL specific (LIBPQ-CONNECT-SSLROOTCERT).
+                        # The name of a file containing SSL certificate authority (CA) certificate(s).
+                        # If the file exists, the server's certificate will be verified to be signed by one of these authorities.
+                        sslrootcert:          ~

                         # Oracle specific (SERVER=POOLED).
 True to use a pooled server with the oci8/pdo_oracle driver
                         pooled:               ~